Page views: -

-Venture debt relates to loans provided to businesses starting out in order to tide them over in the early periods of their existence before they begin generating profits.
-Such companies can use the loan to supplement equity financing at advanced stages of product development or to fund initial growth while the company’s development is headed in the right direction but the company is yet to generate profit.
-The loan also offers an alternative to companies reluctant to sell a shareholding, wishing to minimise exposure to third-party ownership.
+Venture debt relates to loans provided to new businesses to tide them over in the early periods of their existence before they begin generating profits.
+Such companies can use the loan to supplement equity financing at advanced stages of product development or to fund initial growth while they develop in the right direction but are yet to generate profit.
+The loan also offers an alternative to companies reluctant to sell a shareholding and wishing to minimise exposure to third-party ownership.

-- This type of loan often includes the option to pay only the interest over the term of the loan with the principal being repaid at project maturity when the funded project is expected to be generating sufficient profit.
-The loan can be secured by a capitalisation option (conversion to equity) or other guarantees (as per loan terms agreed in advance).
+- This type of loan often includes the option to pay only the interest over the term of the loan with the principal being repaid at project maturity when the funded project is expected to generate adequate profit.
+The loan can be secured by a capitalisation option (conversion to equity) or other guarantees (in accordance with loan terms agreed in advance).

-- Interest can also be accumulated rather than paid (Payment in Kind that adds owed interest to the principal), providing greater leeway in terms of cash flow.
+- Interest can also be accumulated rather than paid (payment in kind adds owed interest to the principal), providing greater leeway in terms of cash flow.

 What will convince a private investor of the merits of venture lending?

-- Higher interest rate as well as an option to acquire a shareholding and/or other lender “bonuses”.
+- Higher interest rate and the option to acquire a shareholding and/or other lender “bonuses”

-- Fulfilment of intermediate steps as per specified business plan.
+- Fulfilment of intermediate steps in accordance with business plan

-- This type of loan often includes the option to pay only the interest over the term of the loan with the principal being repaid at project maturity when the funded project is expected to be generating sufficient profits.
+- This type of loan often includes the option to pay only the interest over the term of the loan with the principal being repaid at project maturity when the funded project is expected to generate adequate profit.
 As such, it provides some leeway to the overindebted company for restructuring and finding its feet again.